 Text: There is no text to purchase for Biology 214.
-Instead, we will use the lecture notes available on the course web page.
-There is also a text on the web page that is based on the lecture notes.
+Instead, we will use the text available on the course web page.
+There are also lecture notes on the web page, but these are slowly getting out of date (the text is regularly updated).